 How long should I expect to foster?

-It all depends on the specific animal(s).
-Kittens/puppies will only need to remain in foster until they are old enough to go up for adoption, which is generally around 2 months of age.
-Others may require more time because of age, illness, injury, or behavior issues.
-You will be told upfront before you agree to foster the pet how long of a commitment we believe it will be.
+It all depends on the specific animal(s), though you will be told upfront before you agree to foster the pet how long of a commitment we believe it will be.

 The foster home must:

 ♦ Provide food, water, litter, toys/enrichment, and shelter.